 Honestly, before I left India for Japan in 2011, the quality of service wasn’t something of a priority for the businesses here.
 Customers will not expect to be talked to politely, let alone solving their issues smoothly.
 A lot of waiting time and redirects to different desks and what not!
 In my opinion, bureaucracy and lack of motivation within an organization restrained the employees to do great in their work.
 But I think it was just a vicious circle.
 The customers also never treated the employees on the other side of the service which discouraged them to make any efforts to treat the customer with the quality of the service they deserved.

 I am lucky to be back now in India when the underlying idea of businesses having evolved astoundingly in the last couple of years.
 There has been a lot of focus on the quality of service provided by big companies such as HDFC, OLA, Dreamtel.
 Businesses like theirs have realized that the quality of the service is crucial beyond articulation and has helped them get repeated customers.

 My personal experiences with HDFC Bank’s services have been very positive.
 No matter how complicated my problems were, the people at the bank had the patience to listen & deal with my issues and the wisdom to resolve them appropriately.
 I have turned down offers from many banks because of HDFC Bank’s amazing service.
 I trust HDFC Bank with my banking requirements.

-I have also had the some of the most welcoming and comforting experiences at the local places in Amritsar.
+I have also had some of the most welcoming and comforting experiences at the local places in Amritsar.

 and so on.